 Silicon dioxide is a combination of silicon and oxygen.

-When you examine sand closely, you’ll notice it has various particles that are different in size, color, and texture, some particles are black, while others might be white, brown, or crystal clear.
+When you examine sand closely, you’ll notice particles that differ in size, color, and texture.
+The colorless, clear crystals are the silica particles that need to be extracted.

 Now, let’s talk about how you can make your own silicone at home.